 LiDAR or Light Detection and Ranging is an active remote sensing system that can be used to measure vegetation height across wide areas.
-This page will introduce fundamental lidar concepts including:
+This page will introduce fundamental LiDAR (or lidar) concepts including:

 - What LiDAR data are.